FYS3700 – Biophysics and Medical Physics

-- 5 credits overlap with FYS3710 – Biophysics and medical physics (discontinued)
+- 10 credits overlap with FYS4700 – Biophysics and Medical Physics.

-- 10 credits overlap with FYS4700 – Biophysics and Medical Physics
+- 5 credits overlap with FYS3710 – Biophysics and medical physics (discontinued).

-6 hours teaching per week throughout the entire term.
+It is 4-6 hours of teaching per week throughout the semester.

-The teaching includes regular lectures, student-active group work, weekly problem solving sessions, team-based mini-projects and laboratory work.
+The teaching includes regular lectures, student-active group work, weekly problem solving, team work, and laboratory work.

 During the term the itinerary includes